code-by-matt/tmc4node/README.md

 # Real-Time Thue-Morse Connect Four

+[This project has been deprecated.
+See https://code-by-matt.github.io/connect4/ for the previous version that's still online.]

 Hi!
 My name's Matt.
 Welcome to my game!

 In regular Connect Four, two players take turns dropping pieces into the board with the goal of forming a line of four pieces of their color in any direction.
 With perfect play, the first player can always force a win.
 I wanted to make a version of Connect Four without out a first player advantage, so instead of alternating turns, I based the turns off of the Thue-Morse sequence, which is in some sense the "most fair" turn sequence.